The Handshake Advantage for your job or internship search

 4. Browse the Student tab to get job or internship ideas

 Have you noticed the student tab in the main menu?
 This lets you browse Handshake student users from across the country.
-You can view profiles of others who share your academic major, identify and message students who have worked at a company of interest, and review information shared on student’s profiles.
+You can view profiles of others who share your academic major, or identify.
+You can also message students who have worked at a company of interest, and review information shared on students' profiles.
 This is a great networking and research opportunity that will be helpful during your job search.

 5. Job or internship searches require time each week